smart-edge-open/specs/doc/applications-onboard/on-premises-applications-onboarding.md

    ```
    ./build-image.sh
    ```
+    **Note**: Default consumer inference process is using 'CPU 8' to avoid conflicts with NTS.
+If the desired CPU is changed, environmental variable `OPENVINO_TASKSET_CPU` must be set within Dockerfile available in the directory
+    **NOTE**: fwd.sh is using 'CPU 1'.
+If the desired CPU is changed, user can change fwd.sh accordingly.
 3. Check that the images built successfully and are available in local Docker image registry:
    ```
    docker images | grep openvino-prod-app